syl051088/625_Final/README.md

 Due to the large sample size of the dataset, we attempted the following optimization methods:

 - **Parallel computing** and **Data partitioning**: Improve model performance efficiency.
-- **RCPP**: Implement complex computations using C++, with R for scheduling and organization.
+- **RCPP**: Implement complex computations using C++, with R for scheduling and organization(used in the KNN model).
-- **Dimensionality reduction**: Use PCA (Principal Component Analysis) and MCA (Multiple Correspondence Analysis) to reduce feature dimensionality and improve computational performance.
+- **Dimensionality reduction**: Use PCA (Principal Component Analysis) and MCA (Multiple Correspondence Analysis) to reduce feature dimensionality and improve computational performance(used in the KNN model).

 ---